kevogil/charity-funding-predictor/README.md

 ## Results
 Our goal was to optimize our model to achieve a target predictive accuracy higher than 75%.
 Three attempts were made with the following parameters and results:
 * The first attempt was a neural network with the following hyperparameters:
-    <li>Number of hidden layers: 2</li>
+    Number of hidden layers: 2
+    Activation function: Relu
+    Units: 8 units 1st layer, 5 units in second layer Output function: Sigmoid
+    Epochs: 100

-This resulted in 72.5% of the model's predictions aligning to the</p>
+This resulted in 72.5% of the model's predictions aligning to the true values.

 ## Summary